-X.1A Purpose
+OS.1A Purpose

-The purpose of this Section is to provide a catalog of pre-approved Public Open Space types that are appropriate to use within walkable urban environments.
+This Section provides a catalog of pre-approved Public Open Space types that are appropriate to use within walkable urban environments.

-X.1B Applicability
+OS.1B Applicability

-- 1. This section describes the guidelines for development of Public Open Spaces in the Form-Based Code Area. - 2.
-The Standards shall apply to all proposed development within Form-Based Code zones and shall be considered in combination with the standards for the applicable zone. - 3.
+This section describes the guidelines for development of Public Open Spaces in the Form-Based Code Area.

+The Standards shall apply to all proposed development within Form-Based Code zones and shall be considered in combination with the standards for the applicable zone.

 Additional Public Open Spaces can be integrated into this section as they are approved by the City.

-X.1C Design Objective
+OS.1C Design Objective